asterinas/jinzhao-disk/demos/encrypted-vm-image/README.md

 If one just intends to test the functionalities of JinDisk through this demo, this step may be skipped.
 However, if running the demo on a TDX machine, it is imperative to have a TDX host system in place.
 The TDX host system requires the installation of essential software including QEMU, OVMF, and a patched Linux kernel.

-*A warning here: this demo represents the state of the art and includes patches that are certainly not deployed in distributions and may not even be upstream, so anyone follows along will need to patch things like QEMU, Grub, and OVMF as below.*
+*A warning here: this demo represents the state of the art and includes patches that are certainly not deployed in distributions and may not even be upstream, so anyone who follows along will need to patch things like QEMU, Grub, and OVMF as below.*

 Check [Intel TDX's Linux Stack](https://cczoo.readthedocs.io/en/latest/TEE/TDX/tdxstack.html) and [Intel TDX Documents](https://cczoo.readthedocs.io/en/latest/TEE/TDX/inteltdx.html) for more details to deploy and bring up a TDVM.